Crime Prevention

 Neighborhood Watch Program

 Improving the safety and security of the residents and properties in Enos Park is a primary mission of the Enos Park Neighborhood Association.
-By coordinating three different types of neighborhood watches the Association has been able to increase the number of eyes and ears working together to help their neighbors and the Neighborhood Police Officers to help prevent crime in our area.
+By coordinating different types of neighborhood watches the Association has been able to increase the number of eyes and ears working together to help their neighbors and the Neighborhood Police Officers to help prevent crime in our area.

 Park District Police